fanglab/nanodisco/docs/detailed_tutorial.rst

 Detailed tutorial
 =================

-To showcase the toolbox applications and facilitate further understanding of the methods, we provide more detailed examples for the analysis of two datasets presented in the preprint.
+We highly recommend users to consult the :ref:`Tool showcase <tool-showcase>` before proceeding.
+To demonstrate the toolbox applications and facilitate further understanding of the methods, we provide more detailed examples for the analysis of two datasets presented in the preprint.
 These datasets can be downloaded with the following commands from within a nanodisco container: ``get_data_bacteria`` and ``get_data_microbiome``.

 .. toctree::
    :maxdepth: 2